Written by Dave Leonatti

 Another association formed to explore and expand the design vocabulary of school security is Crime Prevention Through Environmental Design – CPTED.
 This collective of professionals from across the spectrum (design, law enforcement) is performing important research and assisting Architects, Engineers and School Districts with integrated concepts and practices for enhanced security.
 Here is their website which has insightful articles on the topic: Fundamentals for Schools.

-MMLP is also lucky to have resources available through our associated architectural firm Fanning & Howey Associates – FHAI.
-MMLP has been an associated Illinois firm with FHAI for 16 years now.
-The MMLP-FHAI partnership has produced successful new and renovated schools throughout Illinois.
-From FHAI, we have placed their PDF article here: an overview of “Safety by Design”, authored by architects Andy Miller and Michael Myers.
+MMLP is also lucky to have national expertise in school design available through our association with Fanning Howey, an integrated architecture, interiors and engineering firm specializing in learning environments .
+MMLP has been an associated Illinois firm with Fanning Howey for 16 years now.
+The MMLP-Fanning Howey partnership has produced successful new and renovated schools throughout Illinois.
+Their website provides excellent information on comprehensive security design principles, as well as ways to encourage community use of schools in a safe and appropriate manner.
 This is an excellent primer on the five key precepts of CPTED.

 We continue to learn and adapt to the new reality of contemporary culture and the threats to our public and private schools.